The Mind-Body Connection

-Live training delivered online – Join Dr Andrew Morrice live via Zoom on Wednesday 5th May 2021.
-The content covered on this lively day will be the same as his attended workshop and you will have plenty of opportunities to ask questions.
-All you need is a quiet place to watch, a PC or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.
+Live training delivered online – Join Dr Andrew Morrice live via Zoom on Thursday 14th October 2021 for this invaluable CPD day – you will have plenty of opportunities to ask questions.
+All you need is a quiet place to watch and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop the day before.

-NB The training will be recorded in case anyone experiences technical difficulties on the day.
+NB The training will be recorded and made available afterwards in case anyone has technical trouble during the day.

 Found the whole course fascinating.
 The information will be invaluable in my work on health promotion and stress management.Occupational Therapist